 Challenges and lessons learned from implementing longitudinal studies for self-care technology assessment.
 Ana Vasconcelos, Inês Lopes, Jorge Ribeiro, Ana Correia de Barros.

-The workshop is planned to cover a half day and started on September 9 at 14:00.
+The workshop covered a half day and started on September 9 at 14:00.
 The workshop started with a round of introduction by all attendees and a keynote speech.
-The organizers will then introduce the papers, after which the respective authors will present their work for 10-20 minutes.
-Following the presentations, all attendees will contribute to a group discussion on the work to identify the implications for the broader research agenda.
-One organizer will summarize and present the lessons learned from the ongoing discussions.
-We expect these findings to fuel dialogue over a joint dinner.
-A picture from the workshop and the schedule can be seen in the table below.
+The organizers introduced the papers, after which the respective authors presented their work for 10-20 minutes.
+Following the presentations, all attendees contributed to a group discussion on the work to identify the implications for the broader research agenda.
+One organizer summarized and presented the lessons learned from the ongoing discussions.
+These findings fueled dialogue over a joint dinner.
+A picture from the workshop and the schedule can be seen below.

 |14:00-14:20||Opening||Opening notes and round of introduction by the attendees|

 |14:20-14:50||Keynote Presentation||Keynote presentation on experiences with longitudinal human subject studies|